 Charisma has three components:

-i) The first component is the effective use of tonality.
+a) The first component is the effective use of tonality.

-It means that you speak well so that among other person’s in the room that you catch hold their attention.
+It means that you speak well so that among other person’s in the room you catch hold their attention.

-ii) The second component is the targeted use of body language principles which mostly emphasizes active listening.
+b) The second component is the targeted use of body language principles which mostly emphasizes active listening.

-iii) The third component states that don’t say any stupid stuff while communicating with your prospect.
+c) The third component states that don’t say any stupid stuff while communicating with your prospect.